puppeteer/puppeteer/docs/troubleshooting.md

 ## Running Puppeteer on Travis CI

-> 👋 We run Puppeteer tests on Travis CI - see our [`.travis.yml`](https://github.com/GoogleChrome/puppeteer/blob/master/.travis.yml) for reference.
+> 👋 We run our tests for Puppeteer on Travis CI - see our [`.travis.yml`](https://github.com/GoogleChrome/puppeteer/blob/master/.travis.yml) for reference.

 Tips-n-tricks:
-- The `libnss3` package must be installed in order to run Chromium on old Trusty
+- The `libnss3` package must be installed in order to run Chromium on Ubuntu Trusty
 - [user namespace cloning](http://man7.org/linux/man-pages/man7/user_namespaces.7.html) should be enabled to support proper sandboxing
 - [xvfb](https://en.wikipedia.org/wiki/Xvfb) should be launched in order to run Chromium in non-headless mode (e.g. to test Chrome Extensions)

-To sum up, `.travis.yml` might look like this:
+To sum up, your `.travis.yml` might look like this:

 ```yml
 language: node_js
 dist: trusty